Avial is a South Indian mixed veg curry made with different kinds of veggies cooked in yogurt & coconut paste gravy, topped with coconut oil.

 To make the coconut paste

-- Grind the fresh coconut, cumin seeds and green chillies to a fine paste.
+- Add fresh coconut, cumin seeds, ginger, and green chillies to a blender jar.

 To prepare Avial

-- In a cooking pan, add water and all the veggies along with salt and curry leaves.
+- Then add the frozen veggies.
 Bring it to a boil on a medium flame.
 Cook till the veggies are done.
+It could take around 7-8 minutes.
+Do not overcook them.

-- Once the veggies are done, add this paste to the pan.
+- Once the veggies are done, add the coconut yogurt paste to the pot.
 Mix it well.

 - Cook for another 5 minutes.
-Drizzle edible coconut oil.
+Garnish with curry leaves and drizzle edible coconut oil.

 This sounds authentic and delicious at the same time!
 Veggies and rice, yum and yum, I will try that anytime and the coconut paste sounds like it has a great depth of flavour!
 Great work!